aaronsafeit/cuda2rvv/README.md

 If this works, it's a miracle.
 If it doesn't, I warned you.
 Use at your own risk.
 Or don't.
 I won’t understand either way.

-Maybe this will inspire one fo us...
+Maybe this will inspire one of us...

 ## 📜 License